JosephRocha/JosephRocha/README.md

 ### Hi there👋, I'm Joseph

-I am an Information Security Analyst specializing in Threat Emulation, Simulation, and Hunting.
+I am a Security Engineer specializing in Threat Emulation, Simulation, and Hunting.
 I am proficient in C and Python, I also dabble with Go from time to time.
 In my free time I enjoy BBQ, video games, and personal coding/hacking projects.

 ## Contact Me
 - Email: JosephRocha.CS@gmail.com